 Every moment of every day is a gift, and when we see them as such, we can experience God’s goodness in the most ordinary moments of our day.
 Our mundane chores are an act of service, and our attitude is our response to God’s good gifts.

 Changing diapers, for example, can be an incredibly powerful and holy moment if we seek God’s presence in it.
 In “Every Moment Holy” by Douglas McKelvey, he writes a beautiful prayer on this pesky and stinky task.
+“My unseen labors are not lost…I am not just changing a diaper.
+By love and service, I am tending a budding heart…I am actively creating a culture of compassionate service.”

 Women tend to be worriers.
 Then when they enter motherhood, they are met with a whole new wave of triggers.
 If you struggle with anxiety, I hope you find comfort that you are not alone.
 Certain levels of anxiety in motherhood are normal.